nhphuong91/Linux/nvidiaDriverInstallation/READMEtext.txt

 command to query the capabilities of the graphics devices.
-If the system requirements are met and the X server is configured correctly, there should be a provider named "NVIDIA-0" with the "Source Output" capability and one named "modesetting" with the "Sink Output" capability.
+If the system requirements are met and the X server is configured correctly, there should be a provider named "NVIDIA-0" or "NVIDIA-G0" with the "Source Output" or "Sink Output" capability, respectively, and one named "modesetting" with the "Sink Output" and/or "Source Output" capabilities.
 If either provider is missing or doesn't have the expected capability, check your system configuration.

 33C.
 SYNCHRONIZED RANDR 1.4 OUTPUTS